automano/SP2017-CSE503-LARAVEL-ALBUM/README.md

     - Site is visually appealing (1 point)

 - Creative Portion (20 Points)
-    - User can comment photos (5 points)
+    - Add Captcha when user sign up (5 points)
     - Add cover for each album (5 points)
-    - Use masonry to do  photos layout (Waterfall flow arrangement)
+    - Use masonry to do  photos layout (Waterfall flow arrangement) (10 points)

 ### Declaration